 • A Professional Resume

-• Statement of Purpose
+• A Statement of Purpose

 • Two References/Recommendations

-• Proof of English Language Proficiency (if English was not the primary language in prior studies; especially for international students)
+• Proof of English Language Proficiency (if English was not the primary language in prior studies, especially for international students)

-Masters in Jurisprudence Online No GRE Programs
+Master’s in Jurisprudence Online No GRE Programs

-Free Jurisprudence Programs
+Free Jurisprudence Courses

-While it is best to earn a master’s degree in Jurisprudence from a university that is accredited and of some repute, students who are pressed for time, or who want to learn the subject out of interest or wish to supplement their master’s degree with additional courses (to gain further knowledge), could look for free content and courses that are available online.
+While it is best to earn a master’s degree in Jurisprudence from a university that is accredited and of some repute, students who are pressed for time or who want to learn the subject out of interest or wish to supplement their master’s degree with additional courses (to gain further knowledge), could look for free content and courses that are available online.
 However, one must remember that these courses do not culminate in a master’s degree, although some offer certificate courses that may be of value in the job market.
 Here are a few resources for free online courses in Jurisprudence:

-Note: Some of the courses mentioned on these sites may be free, while others may demand a small fee.
+Note: Some courses mentioned on these sites may be free, while others may demand a small fee.
 As policies and offers keep changing periodically, students are advised to check for the latest ones that suit their needs.

 How to Pay for Master of Jurisprudence Online Programs